jmurphy0/Chrome-new-tab-extension-/Readme.md

 ## Usage

 Surf data is limited to 50 calls per day with free usage.
-Surf data location can be changed by hardcoding coordinates of a desired location within the script.js file.
+Surf data location can be changed by hardcoding coordinates of a desired location within the script.js file on lines 68 and 69, otherwise, the nearest NOAA data marker will be used.

 ## Testing